Canes: should I leave the cane on?

 Although perfect forms aren't necessarily what happens in nature, people shopping for a garden tree are mostly looking for an archetypal, straight-stemmed example of their chosen variety.
 Therefore growers train young trees on canes to make sure the main stem is nice and straight; straight as a cane!

 A good upright trunk with no lean or forks also makes a tree tough, as snow and ice won't weight down the stem to cause a lean, nor crack open a fork, potentially leading to the tree's demise.

 It is standard practice to train young trees to have a straight, branch-free stem up to about 6ft (180 cm).
 This is in fact known as a 'standard' tree.
 Half standards, meanwhile, have clear stems to 1.2-1.5m.
 Again, the cane helps to keep the trunk straight while the tree is being trained to these forms.

 If you have purchased a tree in a 15 litre pot, or a 6-8cm girth bare root tree (or anything smaller), the stem still has some way to go before it will stand up to the elements without risk of being deformed.
 Therefore we really recommend retaining the cane as long as possible.

 If your tree was purchased in a 30 litre pot or as an 8-10cm girth or larger, the trunk will appear well trained and quite sturdy in the lower part, but may still need the cane towards the top to avoid any deformation when exposed to the elements.
-The best policy is still to keep it on for as long as possible.

-The tapes holding the cane on will perish after a while, and if at this point the trunk looks nice an sturdy all the way to the crown, by all means now is the time to lose the cane.
+The tapes holding the cane on will perish after a while, and if at this point the trunk looks nice and sturdy all the way to the crown, by all means now is the time to lose the cane.